hapax/hapax.github.io/assets/chuzenji.md

 exaggerated formality over a desk, with its guestbook and brochure.

 and a map is shyly embellished with points of local interest.

+The woman apologetically retreives the keys, and hands the toddler to a disembodied pair of hands that emerge from the curtain.